The issue: Arms manufacturers

 Weapon companies profit from military interventions

 Through the global weapons trade, some arms manufacturers supply military goods to states at risk of using weapons for oppression or aggression.
-Responsible investors do not want to profit from companies that sell products that are used to endanger human security.

 ————